jo288/KoKo_WebProject_FA19/documents/design-journey.md

     - Allow users to filter for specific dietary restrictions on menu page
   - **Rationale** [Justify your decisions; additional notes.]
     - Filtering for dietary restrictions improves accessibiliy and allows the client to cater to a wider variety of customers
     - Target Audience Need

+- Target Audience Need
+  - **Requirement or Need** [What does your client and audience need or want?]
+    - Target audience have a lot of options when it comes to choosing a resturant in collegetown and there is no proof of resturant quality
+  - **Design Ideas and Choices** [How will you meet those needs or wants?]
+    - Have client input reviews and read reviews to be sure of resturant quality
+  - **Rationale** [Justify your decisions; additional notes.]
+    - Reviews create a good way of assuring resturant quality

+- Target Audience Need
   - **Requirement or Need** [What does your client and audience need or want?]
     - Target audience want other opinions of the restaurant when deciding whether to go or not